 Years 7, 8 & 9

-Students in Years 7 & 9 take part in just over 2.5 hours of timetabled PE over a two week timetable, and 3.5 hours in Year 8.
+Students in Years 7, 8 and 9 take part in just over 2.5 hours of timetabled PE over a two-week timetable.
 The wide choice of activities ensures that they can usually find something they enjoy.
 Over the three years, students learn the basic skills and rules of major sports, as well as those which they may not have experienced before.
 The aim of PE in KS3 is to encourage students to take part in activities which will encourage a healthy lifestyle and to develop a passion for the activities they enjoy.
 Students with sporting potential are given every opportunity to compete and win at the highest level, whether it be through inter-house or inter-school matches or representing their county or country.

 Years 10 & 11

 All students have compulsory PE lessons which are timetabled into their week.
 Each term, students have a range of activities to choose from, which include use of the on-site fitness suite, netball, hockey, trampolining, gymnastics, dance, fitness, badminton, lacrosse, football and rugby.
 In the summer, students also have the option of rounders, tennis and athletics.

 Sixth form students have a range of activities on offer on Wednesday afternoon, including access to the fitness suite, organised games and exercise classes.
 There is also an option for students in Year 12 students to participate in additional sport as part of the Stretch and Challenge curriculum.
 This is aimed at encouraging students to try new activities which have included fitness classes, dance classes - including ballroom and swing, in addition to rock climbing, squash, indoor bowls and golf.